DOI-ONRR/doi-extractives-data/_how-it-works/aml-fees.md

 ### The fund today

 As of November 2017, the fund's balance stood at $2.387 billion.
-The reauthorization for AML fees expires in FY 2021.
-The unappropriated balance has been divided into different allocations to be used starting in FY 2023, as follows:
+The reauthorization for AML fees expires in fiscal year 2021.
+The unappropriated balance has been divided into different allocations to be used starting in fiscal year 2023, as follows:

-**Allocation of unappropriated balance**
+#### Allocation of unappropriated balance

 - Historic coal grants: 68.3%
 - Federal expenses (subject to congressional appropriation): 19.9%